douglashill/douglashill.github.io/Content/2024-ipad-pro-impressions.md

 ## Purchase decision?

-I’ll be travelling from London to Athens and back until early June.
+I’ll be travelling from London to Athens and back by train and ferry until early June.
 Just in case WWDC software announcements might impact the best hardware for my needs, I’ll defer making a purchase decision until after then.